 Program: Gosaikunda Helicopter Tour from Kathmandu

 For bookings, you can contact the nearest Travel Agency or Simrik Air Helicopter at 9851010 695 / 696 / 697 / 698 | 01 4155 340 / 341 / 342 / 343

 Gosaikunda is an alpine freshwater oligotrophic lake in Nepal’s Lantang National Park, located at an altitude of 4,380 m.
 (14,370 ft.) in Rasuwa district.
 The lake melts and sips down to form the Trishuli River and remains frozen for six months in winter October to June.

 It takes only 15-20 mins. heli ride depending on weather, to reach Gosaikunda by Simrik Air Helicopter.
-During the flight the guests can enjoy the amazing view of the neighboring peaks and the breathtaking scenery.
+During the flight, the guests can enjoy the amazing view of the neighbouring peaks and the breathtaking scenery.

-Ariel view of neighboring peaks and breathtaking scenery.
+- Ariel view of neighbouring peaks and breathtaking scenery.